-Beach Volleyball is the NCAA’s fastest-growing sport, starting with 15 Division I programs in 2012 and exceeding 100 collegiate programs in 2019, which means a huge influx of opportunities and scholarships for female student-athletes.
+Beach Volleyball is the NCAA’s fastest-growing sport, starting with 15 Division I programs in 2012 and nearly 140 four year collegiate programs in 2024, which means a huge influx of opportunities and scholarships for female student-athletes.
 Below is a brief explanation of and game plan to begin the recruiting process for girls interested in playing beach volleyball at the collegiate level.
 This is by no means comprehensive but should give you a good start to the process as well as some valuable information to guide your journey.

 Part I: The Decision to Play